Ōhara no Sato Onsen: The Vegan-Friendly Guesthouse in Ōhara

 On a cold autumn day, the Kotatsu (heated table covered by a futon quilt) is the best thing in Japanese culture.
 It kept us nice and warm, even without the air conditioner!

-The futon bed wasn’t as soft as the ones in high-end ryokans, but it wasn’t too hard that we couldn’t sleep either.
+The futon bed wasn’t as soft as the ones in high-end ryokans, but it wasn’t so hard that we couldn’t sleep either.
 However, if you have back problems or are used to soft mattresses, check with the staff to see if they can give you another futon to make the bed softer.

 Ōhara no Sato Onsen’s Public Onsen Baths

 Ōhara no Sato Onsen has two public onsen bath areas.
 If you love bathing, utilize the facility at night and in the morning before breakfast.
-Whilst the baths are single-gendered, the ryokan alternates the gender assigned to each public bath.
+Whilst the baths are single-gendered, the guesthouse alternates the gender assigned to each public bath.
 Thus, if you bathe two days in a row, you get to enjoy both hot spring facilities!

 Dinner and Breakfast at Ōhara no Sato Onsen